westplainsdev/quick-start-dashboard/README.md

 The application is configured to run on Port 3000

 ## Themes
-Most themes for the application from from bootswatch.com.
+Most themes for the application come from from bootswatch.com.
 The current theme being used is: https://bootswatch.com/3/cosmo/